What is a Planisphere?

 Orion is clearly not a circumpolar constellation as there are many times of the year it is not visible to be observed.

-This simple demonstration shows why Orion is known as a winter constellation: there are so many more opportunities to see it then.
+This simple demonstration shows that Orion is known as a winter constellation because there are so many more opportunities to see it then.

 We can use the planisphere to find out exactly what we’ve got above our heads at any given moment.